-- i) Expenses related to the amortization of deferred debits and deferred charges should be included in cell 52320. - ii) All unrealized losses, writedowns, and writeoffs of assets, including adjustments to net realizable values, should be included in cell 56200. - iii) All realized gains and losses related to the disposal of investments, loans and capital assets (except extraordinary items) should be included in cell 48000. - iv) Charges related to allowances and provisions for declines in values of assets should be included in cell 55000, "Other Expenses." - v) Profits or losses accruing to minority shareholders of consolidated subsidiaries should include the minority shareholders' portion of extraordinary gains and losses of the subsidiary.
+- i) Expenses related to the amortization of deferred debits and deferred charges should be included in cell 52320. - ii) All unrealized losses, writedowns, and writeoffs of assets, including adjustments to net realizable values, should be included in cell 56200. - iii) All realized gains and losses related to the disposal of investments, loans and capital assets (except extraordinary items) should be included in cell 48000. - iv) Charges related to allowances and provisions for declines in values of assets should be included in cell 56200, "Write-offs and valuation adjustments, not classified as extraordinary." - v) Profits or losses accruing to minority shareholders of consolidated subsidiaries should include the minority shareholders' portion of extraordinary gains and losses of the subsidiary.
 This means that the entire extraordinary gain or loss attributable to the subsidiary must be included in the extraordinary gain or loss line item of the consolidated income statement.